julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 Long before antiseptic wipes and factory-sealed pills, people turned to what they had: leaves, roots, resins, and instinct.
 The original first responders were witches, midwives, and grandmothers — women who knew what to rub on a sting, steep for a fever, or smear on a burn.

-We’re not talking about fantasy potions or polished crystal salves.
 We’re talking **smoke, spit, pine pitch, and raw garlic**.
 The kind of medicine that smells like it works.
 This is your **folk herbal first aid guide** — gritty, grounded, and real.

 ---